• Skip to primary navigation

 • These pancakes freeze really well so feel free to make a double or triple batch and save some for later.

-• Top these pancakes with whatever you like!
-I like maple syrup and coconut oil but other ideas include honey, berries, other fruit, peanut butter, other nut butters, or jam.
+You can top these gluten-free pancakes with whatever you like!
+I like to use maple syrup and coconut oil but other ideas include honey, butter, vegan butter, caramelized air fryer bananas, homemade applesauce, berries, macadamia nut butter, peanut butter, granola butter, coconut cashew butter, blueberry chia jam or plum chia jam.

-A stack of oat flour pancakes with syrup being poured on it.
+A stack of oat flour pancakes with syrup being poured on them.

-I haven't tried making these pancakes without the eggs so I can't guarantee how any substations would work.
+I haven't tried making these pancakes without the eggs so I can't guarantee if any egg substitutions would work.
 You could try using either flax seed or chia seed eggs but I am not sure if they would turn out as fluffy.
 If you try it please let me know.

 Can you over mix oat flour?